cathei/Svelto.ECS.Schema/README.md

 Note that tables are public readonly fields.
 Tables should not be changed, and properties are not supported by Schema extension for now.

-### Generating Schema
+### Using Schema
-Now we defined a schema, we can generate on through `EnginesRoot`, do this before any entitiy submission.
+Now we defined a schema, we can add it to `EnginesRoot`, do this before any entitiy submission.

 ```csharp
 IndexesDB indexesDB = _enginesRoot.GenerateIndexesDB();